 1) deeply understanding your needs and vision

-2) conducting thorough research to identify the ideal partners
+2) conducting thorough research to identify ideal, potential partners

 “ ”

-“At EY, I've worked with Debbie in several capacities, which she initiated, managed and directed: 1) an in-person leadership event; 2) a webcast on promoting mental fitness in the workplace; and 3) a webcast, specifically customized for EY's employees in the Americas.
+“At EY, I've worked with Debbie in several capacities, which she initiated, managed and directed: 1) an in-person leadership event; 2) a webcast on promoting mental fitness in the workplace; and 3) a webcast, entitled “Matisse Used a Wheelchair,” specifically customized for EY's employees in the Americas.

 For the global EY event, we teamed together throughout the process, start to finish.
 Debbie connects the dots in smart, strategic ways and brings great creativity and passion to everything she does.